rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

 fitting problem (NLLS) on our hand.
 The [Gauss-Newton method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm)
 is perhaps the ideal choice for its solution.
-But we will instead go down an easier route of implementing a simple gradient descent fitting algorithm.
+But we will instead go down an easier route of implementing a simple Gradient Descent fitting algorithm.
 I may later add a section on Gauss-Newton fitting procedure.

-The gradient descent is implemented in the standard way.
+The Gradient Descent is implemented in the standard way.
 We discretize $$e^{-x^2}$$ using $$N$$ points on the
 $X$-axis.
 At each point $$x_i$$, we compute the squared residual between the actual function value and the estimated function value.
 In other words, the squared residual is simply the squared difference between the LHS and the RHS of equation $$\eqref{eq:fm}$$.
 Finally we sum up all $$N$$ residuals to obtain the total loss function.